Manage your home loan your way

 As gold medal winner for Best Bank Loan Features at the 2013 Australian Home Loan Awards, we’re constantly looking for ways to make it easier for our customers to manage and make the most of their accounts.

 Take advantage of a few basic repayment strategies and you may be able to pay off your loan sooner.
 Utilise built-in loan features and optional accounts on offer.
 Be sure you get to know and use all the features that come with your home loan.
-For example:

 Your circumstances may change during the life of your loan so it’s wise to regularly review the features and structure of your loan to see how well it matches your needs.
 AMP Bank also introduces new types of loans from time to time based on changes in the marketplace [so you should keep this in mind].